YCSGP/MIXPRS/README.md

 Ensure all placeholders match your actual directory structure and filenames.

 #### Step2: MIX-PRS combining weights
 This step includes two substeps:

 **Step 2.1: Obtain LD-pruned PRS**
-* First, use the subsampled training GWAS for the target population obtained from **Step 1**.
+* Use the subsampled training GWAS for the target population obtained from **Step 1**.
 * For GWAS from other populations, apply the LD-pruned SNP list from the **target population** (instead of their original populations) to filter and obtain LD-pruned GWAS summary statistics from their original GWAS summary statistics.
 * Format these aligned, pruned GWAS summary statistics for each method and implement each method according to their respective repositories:
   * [JointPRS-auto](https://github.com/LeqiXu/JointPRS)